geonetwork/core-doc-sources/eng/developer/source/xml_services/metadata_xml_ownership.rst

     <metadata>2</metadata>
   </response>

+See :ref:`exception_handling` for more details.

 Errors
 ``````

 - **Service not allowed (error id: service-not-allowed)**, when the user is not authenticated or his profile has no rights to execute the service.
-Returned 401 HTTP code
+Returns 500 HTTP code

-- **Missing parameter (error id: missing-parameter)**, when mandatory parameters are not provided
+- **Missing parameter (error id: missing-parameter)**, when mandatory parameters are not provided.
+Returns 500 HTTP code

-- **bad-parameter XXXX**, when a mandatory parameter is empty
+- **bad-parameter XXXX**, when a mandatory parameter is empty or invalid.
+Returns 500 HTTP code

 .. _xml.ownership.editors: